American Classic (TV series)

-American Classic is an upcoming American comedy television series from creators Michael Hoffman and Bob Martin.
-It will be broadcast on MGM+.
-It is starring Kevin Kline, Jon Tenney and Laura Linney.
+American Classic is an American comedy drama television series from creators Michael Hoffman and Bob Martin.
+It premiered on March 1, 2026, on MGM+.
+It stars Kevin Kline, Jon Tenney and Laura Linney.

 Premise

-A narcissistic Broadway star returns to his hometown after a public meltdown and decides to save his family-run theatre by directing and starring in a production of a great American classic.
+A narcissistic Broadway star returns to his hometown after a public meltdown and decides to save his family-run theater by directing and starring in a production of a great American classic.